BigPolarBear1/factorization/README.md

 Now this I can code in one day easily.
 Let me just start with that.

+Update: Depression.
+It is so many years ago now.
+I think, rollerskating with my teamlead around the seawall in Vancouver, or drinking beers on the beach.
+And all the other people I got to know there.. that was the peak of my life.
+All feels so distant now.
+I can barely even remember the faces of all these people.
+My life is over.
+I'm finished.
+I tried man.
+I dont care what they will say.
+What those people at microsoft will say. late 2023 was the worst time in my life.
+I was threatened with a gun, I got shouted at, called a "p*do" while outside running just minding my own business.
+In addition to stress of having to deal with the fact I had to leave all my friends behind and come back to a country where I have felt stuck and alone my entire life.
+I dont think a lot of people would have handled that with a lot of grace.
+Anyway, its over, bye.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>